 When we think of Brazil, images of the Amazon come to mind.
 The largest and most intact rainforest in the world, the magnificent Amazon covers an area of over 5 million square kilometres, 60% of which lies in Brazilian territory.
 But there is more to natural Brazil than the Amazon.
 It’s also home to 60% of the Pantanal, the largest wetlands in the world covering an estimated 240,000 square kilometres; the Atlantic Forest, otherwise known as the Forgotten Rainforest of Brazil since less than 10% of the original forest remains; Cerrado, the Magical Brazilian Heartland covering an area as large as the whole of Western Europe and Caatinga, the Ancient Badlands of North Eastern Brazil, an area of mainly thorny bushes, scrubland and the contorted caatinga trees.

-Since the beginning of the 21st century the Ministry of Tourism has been working hand in hand with organisations representing both tourism and trade to put in a program in place which will improve the competitiveness of the Brazilian tourism industry by concentrating on quality and sustainability.
+Since the beginning of the 21st century the Ministry of Tourism has been working hand in hand with organisations representing both tourism and trade to put in a program in place which will improve the competitiveness of the Brazilian tourism industry not only by investing but also by concentrating on quality and sustainability.
 They have also pioneered a new initiative in ‘Adventure Tourism’ Certification, which aims to encourage safe and responsible adventure tourism operations and a ‘Blue Flag’ system for their beaches.
 In recent years several eco-tourism resorts such as the Cristalino Jungle Lodge in the Southern Amazon, the Uakari Floating Lodge in the Amazon Basin at Mamirauá, Prainha do Canto Verde in Northwest Brazil and Pousada Caiman in Pantanal have received awards for sustainable tourism.

 Cristalino Jungle Lodge in Alta Floresta has been particularly successful mainly due to the hard work of owner Vitória da Riva Carvalho.
 Back in the 1970’s she purchased 800,000 hectares of rainforest to pursue her dream of creating an ecological reserve and despite encountering much resistance from the local population, she managed to turn this former wasteland into a magical and flourishing haven for ecotourism which now offers travellers the chance to experience one of the world’s most pristine rainforests for themselves.